 While there’s nothing wrong with buying a finished engagement ring from a jeweler, buying a loose stone allows you to create a more personalized and unique ring for your special someone.

-Buying a certified loose diamond may seem like a daunting task, especially if you’re not familiar with the 4 C’s or how diamonds are graded.
+Buying a certified loose diamond may seem like a daunting task, especially if you’re not familiar with the 4 C’s or how diamonds are graded, but there are also many benefits, including the investment potential of loose diamonds!
 Outside of the diamond shape, to the naked eye, many diamonds can easily appear similar – even when they’re definitely not!

 However you don’t have to become a diamond expert overnight to purchase the right stone, just keep in mind the taste and lifestyle of the person who will be wearing your ring, and ask your jeweler a few simple questions.